Ackerman Blasts Allentown Arena Tax

 Salisbury Township Commissioner Joanne Ackerman is outraged the township will not receive the earned income tax from Salisbury residents who work in the special 130-acre zone surrounding Allentown's new ice hockey arena.

-"Why didn't we know about this?," Ackerman asked at last week's board of commissioners meeting.
+"Why didn't we know about this?," Ackerman asked at last week's meeting.
 "Why wasn't this brought to our attention?"

 Ackerman said she learned that Lehigh Valley townships will lose some of their residents' earned income tax in a recent article in The Morning Call.
 An irate Ackerman said the results for Salisbury Township "would be catastrophic."